testing-library/eslint-plugin-testing-library/docs/rules/jest-dom-prefer-enabled-disabled.md

 expect(element).not.toHaveAttribute('disabled', false); // also passes.
 ```

-As you can see there are a number of cases that be confusing, unintuitive and even lead to false positive tests.
+As you can see, using `toHaveAttribute` in this case is confusing, unintuitive and can even lead to false positive tests.

 Examples of **incorrect** code for this rule: